Wednesday, April 23, 2025

 The Moon - illusion, confusion, refusing to see what’s real

-the Seven of Cups - fantasy, imagining alternate lives instead of inhabiting your own
+the Seven of Cups - fantasy, imagining alternates instead of inhabiting your life

 the Queen of Cups - not seeing reality, daydreaming instead of acting